dhisana-ai/gtm-ai-tools/README.md

 # Vibe Code Ready GTM AI Tools By Dhisana AI

+These tools are free and open source for you to download and use.

 This repository provides a curated set of utilities for GTM (go-to-market) engineers to automate and streamline common workflows.
 It includes tools for lead discovery, enrichment and qualification, CRM data hygiene, AI-powered outreach content generation and more—helping teams accelerate pipeline generation and reduce manual effort in GTM operations.

 This repo is *vibe code ready*: just describe the workflow you want in natural language and you'll have a custom GTM tool up and running in about five minutes.